apache/pulsar/site2/docs/functions-quickstart.md

 * The exclamation function processes the message (providing a result of `Hello world!`) and publishes the result to the output topic (`persistent://public/default/exclamation-output`).
 * If the exclamation function *does not* run, Pulsar will durably store the message data published to the input topic in [Apache BookKeeper](https://bookkeeper.apache.org) until a consumer consumes and acknowledges the message.

-## Run a Pulsar function in cluster mode
+## Run a Pulsar Function in cluster mode

 [Local run mode](#run-a-pulsar-function-in-local-run-mode) is useful for development and test.
 However, when you use Pulsar for real deployment, you run it in **cluster mode**.
 In cluster mode, Pulsar Functions run *inside* of your Pulsar cluster and are managed using the same [`pulsar-admin functions`](reference-pulsar-admin.md#functions) interface.